ejgallego/coq-serapi/README.md

 ### Roadmap

-SerAPI 0.1 targets Coq 8.8.
+SerAPI 0.5.x builds on top of Coq 8.8.
 Current work is focused to improve Coq's upstream API, in particular, the handling of proof documents.
 Once we are happy with the document building and interaction API, work will continue towards providing a rich, extensible query language.

 ### Quick Overview and Documentation